JoepKockelkorn/joepkockelkorn.com/content/blog/loaders-in-angular-revisited.md

 ## The details

-For the details page, I've created a `BookComponent` and a `BookLoader`.
-The `BookComponent` is a bit more complex than the `BooksComponent` because itt has to handle the case the book is not found.
+For the details page, I've created a `BookDetailsComponent` and a `loader`.
+The `BookDetailsComponent` is a bit more complex than the
+`BooksComponent` because it has to handle the case the book is not found.
 This is the (simplified) component file:

 ```ts
 // book-details.component.ts